Family Communications

 Lehigh University requires that undergraduate and graduate students be covered by adequate medical insurance or enroll in the university-sponsored plan.
 The Health & Wellness Center does not directly bill, nor receive payment from any insurance company.
 Most Health & Wellness Center services including office visits are provided at no charge.
 For services that do have an associated charge, students may pay cash or bill their bursar account.
 It is the student's responsibility to submit a claim to their health insurance company for reimbursement if applicable.
 Supporting documentation that may be required by insurance including receipts, and encounter summaries are available on the Student Health Portal

-Students can make appointments by calling the Health & Wellness Center.
-New this year, students will be able to make an appointment through our online chat forum.
+Students can make appointments by calling the Health & Wellness Center, or through our online chat forum.
 For more information, please visit Making an Appointment.

 Step by step instructions for incoming student paperwork are provided on our website.
 Healthcare providers must fill out and sign the paperwork sent home in the Welcome Kits.
 Students must complete all electronic forms in their student health portal.
 Students will enroll in or waive the Student Health Insurance plan.
 Finally, students should provide pictures of their insurance card in their student health portal.